sg397/is601faq/README.md

 i.
 Most Active Users: Based on number of questions created by user

 ii.
-Most viewed Questions: This will have a counter in questions table and increments when ever a user view a question.
+Most viewed Questions: How many views a question got from users.

 <b><u>Userstories:</u></b>

-1. Add Dashboard to nav bar that displays active users bar graph.
-Active users are determined based on number of questions user created.
-More number of questions will make the top user.

-2. Implement view count for questions to find the popularity of the questions in FAQ.

-3. Display question view count on the question card in home page.

-4. Display Most viewd questions chart on Dashboard.

-5. Add bar graph in dashboard page that displays a questions on x-axis and view count on y-axis
+<u>Userstory#1.</u> As a user, when I go to FAQ website, I want to see a Dashboard page displaying a bar graph of active users of this website.
+The user is considered more active based on number of questions he/she created.

+<u>Userstory#2.</u> As a login user, when I go to my home page, I should see a question view count on Question card header.

+<u>Userstory#3.</u> As a user, when I go to FAQ website, I want to see a Dashboard page displaying a bar graph of most viewed questions of this website.
+We can use the view count in userstory#2 can be used to find the popularity of the questions.

+<u>Userstory#4.</u> As a FAQ user, I want to see dashboard page with both Active user graph and Most viewed questions grapf aligned in one row.